-The Center (with the Alaska Civil Liberties Union) challenged the hospital's stringent abortion policy in 1993 in Valley Hospital Association, Inc. v.
+The Center (with the Alaska Civil Liberties Union) challenged the hospital's stringent abortion policy in 1993 in Valley Hosp.
+Ass'n, Inc. v.
 Mat-Su Coalition for Choice, in which the Alaska Supreme Court for the first time recognized abortion protections under the Alaska Constitution.
 The Court held that the state constitution's privacy provision, adopted by the people in 1972, provides greater protection for individual privacy than the U.S. Constitution.
-The Court recognized that "[a] woman's control of her body, and the choice whether or when to bear children, involves the kind of decision-making that is 'necessary for ... civilized life and ordered liberty," and that "the right to an abortion is the kind of fundamental right and privilege encompassed within the intention and spirit of Alaska's constitutional language."46 The Court further held that the state constitution required searching judicial review of a policy that infringed on this fundamental right, in order to determine whether it was the least restrictive way to advance a compelling state interest.
+The court recognized that "[a] woman's control of her body, and the choice whether or when to bear children, involves the kind of decision-making that is 'necessary for ... civilized life and ordered liberty," and that "the right to an abortion is the kind of fundamental right and privilege encompassed within the intention and spirit of Alaska's constitutional language."46 The Court further held that the state constitution required searching judicial review of a policy that infringed on this fundamental right, in order to determine whether it was the least restrictive way to advance a compelling state interest.
 Under this legal test, the Court held the VHA policy of denying abortion care, as "a matter of conscience, and not a medical, safety, or economic issue," could not withstand constitutional scrutiny.47

 Shortly after Mat-su, the Center was back in state court to protect the rights of young people seeking abortion care.
 In 1997, the Alaska legislature passed a law that would have prevented any unmarried woman under 17 years of age from having an abortion unless she had obtained the consent of a parent, guardian, or custodian, or secured a court order authorizing the procedure.
-48 The Center, together with the Alaska Civil Liberties Union, argued that the law violated the state constitution's guarantees of privacy, equal protection, freedom from discrimination based on sex, and due process.49 The Alaska Supreme Court ruled that under the right to privacy, the right to an abortion, as established in the previous Mat-su case, applied to minors just as it applied to adults.50 The Supreme Court remanded the case for the lower court to consider whether mandating parental consent furthered state interests using the least restrictive means available.
-When the case again made its way back up to the Alaska Supreme Court in 2007, the Court held the law was unconstitutional because giving parents "veto power" over a minor's decision to terminate a pregnancy is not narrowly tailored to advance a state interest in protecting minors or promoting parental involvement and robs those minors of their fundamental privacy rights.51 a physician to provide an abortion to a patient under the age of 18 unless a parent, guardian, or custodian consented in writing or was notified 48 hours prior to the procedure.53 A minor's only alternative was to provide a notarized and corroborated statement that they were abused or obtain authorization from a judge to proceed without parental involvement.54 In 2016, the state Supreme Court rejected this attempt and struck down the notification requirement, ruling that it violated the constitution's equal protection clause.
-The Court reasoned that the state lacked a compelling reason for discriminating against minors who decided not to continue a pregnancy, given that they were legally equal to minors who choose to carry to term, a decision that did not require parental notice or consent.55
+The Center, together with the Alaska Civil Liberties Union, argued that the law violated the state constitution's guarantees of privacy, equal protection, freedom from discrimination based on sex, and due process.
+The Alaska Supreme Court ruled that under the right to privacy, the right to an abortion, as established in the previous Mat-su case, applied to minors just as it applied to adults.50 The Supreme Court remanded the case for the lower court to consider whether mandating parental consent furthered state interests using the least restrictive means available.
+When the case again made its way back up to the Alaska Supreme Court in 2007, the court held the law was unconstitutional because giving parents "veto power" over a minor's decision to terminate a pregnancy is not narrowly tailored to advance a state interest in protecting minors or promoting parental involvement and robs those minors of their fundamental privacy rights.51

+The Court's decision spurred new attacks on constitutional protection for a minor's right to decide whether or not to continue a pregnancy.
+In 2010, Alaska voters passed an initiative making it a criminal offense for a physician to provide an abortion to a patient under the age of 18 unless a parent, guardian, or custodian consented in writing or was notified 48 hours prior to the procedure.
+A minor's only alternative was to provide a notarized and corroborated statement that they were abused or obtain authorization from a judge to proceed without parental involvement.
+In 2016, the state Supreme Court rejected this attempt and struck down the notification requirement, ruling that it violated the constitution's equal protection clause.
+The court reasoned that the state lacked a compelling reason for discriminating against minors who decided not to continue a pregnancy, given that they were legally equal to minors who choose to carry to term, a decision that did not require parental notice or consent.